Sound

 Category: SOUND

-12. What is the unit of measurement for the frequency of sound waves?
+12. What is the term for the distance between one peak of a sound wave and the next?

 13 / 30